Kereemgd/Procedural-Material-Dataset/README.md

 ![Chicken](https://github.com/user-attachments/assets/974a8843-6629-4408-8bd7-c2111fd4576f)

 # Overview
 As you may gather from the description, this repository contains a highly optimized version of a dataset featuring text-based representations of procedural material nodes in Blender.
 Thanks to [Brendan Parmer](https://github.com/BrendanParmer), the developer of the Node-To-Python addon, I successfully converted all of the materials into text.
 With a great deal of patience over the past five months, I was able to optimize them further.
+There are more than 2.000 materials in the folder.

 I attempted to train language models to generate procedural materials, and while the results were promising, with excellent outputs occurring at a rate of 1 in 50, I ultimately decided against further development and deployment due to the required effort.
 Therefore, I am releasing the dataset I used, along with some insights gained from this five-month journey.
 Please, if you use the dataset, let me know.